From secluded, clean beaches to bustling cities to colonial towns, Brazil is diversity at its best.

 Central-West region, Brazil

-Made up by Goiás, Mato Grosso, and Mato Grosso do Sul, Brazil’s heart is home to the seat of the government (Brasília) and to many indigenous tribes as well as to people from Bolivia, Paraguay, and other southern Brazilian states.
+Made up of Goiás, Mato Grosso, and Mato Grosso do Sul, Brazil’s heart is home to the seat of the government (Brasília) and to many indigenous tribes as well as to people from Bolivia, Paraguay, and other southern Brazilian states.

 North region, Brazil